olivierfriard/BORIS-App/README.rst

 Installation
 =========================

-* Download the last version from the GitHub repository release page:
+* Download the last version of the APK file from the GitHub repository release page:

 `https://github.com/olivierfriard/BORIS-App/releases <https://github.com/olivierfriard/BORIS-App/releases>`_

-* Extract the zip / tar.gz archive to your computer

-* Copy the extracted directory to the /sdcard/kivy directory (or equivalent) of your mobile device.
+* Follow `How to Install APK on Android <https://www.lifewire.com/install-apk-on-android-4177185>`_ to install

 Use
 =========================

-Launch **Kivy Launcher** and select the **BORIS App** project

 The BORIS App user guide is available at http://boris-app.readthedocs.io